fitoskalante/TaskerApp/README.md

 - [x] The user can add a todo item to the list.
 - [x] The user can remove a todo item.
 - [x] The user can complete todos.
+- [x] User can see a list of all todos.
 - [x] User can see a list of all completed todos.
 - [x] User can see a list of todos that are active and still need to be completed.